...

 Published September 17, 2025

 The anode rod is one of the most important parts of your hot water tank.
 It helps reduce rust, protect your water quality, and extend the usable life of your heater.
 Knowing where it is, and when to replace it, can help you get the most out of your water heater.
+Checking your water heater anode rod is an important thing to do.

 We’ll show you where to find the anode rod in your GIANT water heater, why it matters, and why many homeowners choose to upgrade to a powered anode rod for more consistent protection.